gsa-oes/office-of-evaluation-sciences/_blog/alumni-2021.md

 **Lula:** Apply!
 I approached the whole process as a chance to contribute to public service and as a great learning opportunity, and I found the experience very fulfilling.

-**Russ:** RCrowdsource knowledge and insights--that is how you make the most of being on such an interdisciplinary and talented team.
+**Russ:** Crowdsource knowledge and insights--that is how you make the most of being on such an interdisciplinary and talented team.

 **Rebecca:**  There is a  lot of brain trust to learn from!